tfourj/immich-public-proxy/docs/custom-responses.md

 | `null`           | `null`    | `null`                  | Drops the connection without responding. |
 | `false`          | `boolean` | `false`                 | Responds with the default status code.   |

+If you want to send a custom 404 page, you would do that with either of the below options - using a [custom function](#custom-function), or through your [reverse proxy](#customising-the-response-using-your-reverse-proxy).

 ## Custom function

 If you want to go even further, you can write your own custom function.
 Do this by taking a copy of the `app/dist/invalidRequestHandler.js` file,